Ziyad ibn Abihi: Early career in Basra

-Uthman's successor Ali appointed Abd Allah ibn Abbas governor of Basra and entrusted Ziyad with collection of the province's kharāj (land tax) and supervision of the treasury.
+During the outbreak of the First Fitna, the initial Islamic civil war triggered by the assassination of Uthman and the contested accession of his successor Ali, opposition to Ali crystallized around the Uthmaniyya, partisans demanding vengeance for the slain caliph led by Aisha, Talha, and Zubayr.
+This opposition culminated in the Battle of the Camel at Basra in 656.
+During the conflict, Ziyad remained neutral and stayed hidden in the house of Nafi ibn al-Harith, refusing to take part.
+Following the battle, once his whereabouts were disclosed to Ali, Ziyad met with the caliph, cleared the air regarding his neutral stance, and successfully made his apologies.
+Ali then appointed Abd Allah ibn Abbas governor of Basra and entrusted Ziyad with collection of the province's kharāj (land tax) and supervision of the treasury.
 According to Hasson, "Ali's appreciation of Ziyad's talents were so great" that he mandated Ibn Abbas heed Ziyad's counsel.
 When Ibn Abbas left Basra in 657 to accompany Ali at the Battle of Siffin against the governor of Syria, Mu'awiya ibn Abi Sufyan, he left Ziyad as his acting governor.
-During this period, he stamped out an uprising by the Banu Tamim, a major military tribal faction in the city, with critical assistance from another Basran faction, the Azd.
+During this period, he stamped out a pro-Umayyad uprising led by Abd Allah ibn Amr al-Hadrami, who was backed by the Banu Tamim, a major military tribal faction in the city, relying on critical assistance from a rival Basran faction, the Azd.

 After Ali returned from Siffin, his appointee to the district of Fars, Sahl ibn Hunayf, was ousted by its inhabitants, after which he dispatched Ziyad.
 The people of Fars were satisfied with Ziyad's leadership and he was able to collect the district's kharāj.
 He remained in Fars through the remainder of Ali's rule, which ended with the caliph's assassination in 661 and the foundation of the Umayyad Caliphate under Mu'awiya.
 Afterward, he remained headquartered in a fortress in the vicinity of Istakhr.
 Of Ali's appointees, he held out the longest from recognizing Mu'awiya's caliphate.
 Mu'awiya's agent, Busr ibn Abi Artat, pressured Ziyad by capturing and threatening to kill three of his sons in Basra.
 Ziyad's half-brother Abu Bakra interceded with Mu'awiya and Ziyad's sons were released.
 He finally surrendered to Mu'awiya's rule in 662/63 after the intercession of al-Mughira, who Mu'awiya had appointed governor of Kufa, the other main Arab garrison town of Iraq.
 In the deal reached, the revenues from Fars owed to the caliphal treasury were split between Ziyad and al-Mughira, which Mu'awiya ignored.
 Ziyad moved to Kufa and maintained intimate ties with al-Mughira and his family.